-About halfway into the dive, we heard engine sounds and all of a sudden our clear visibility turned into a murky cloud .
-A cruise ship had arrived and about to dock.
+About halfway into the dive, we heard engine sounds and all of a sudden our clear visibility turned into a murky cloud.
+A cruise ship had arrived and was about to dock.
 The distant shapes were no longer colourful.
 I looked at my compass to see what direction I was facing and when I looked to my right and left, my buddy was out of sight.
 I couldn’t see past my arms.

 The last time I checked on him, we were diving close together.
-I decided to stop and what seemed like eternity, was seconds.
+I decided to stop and what seemed like an eternity, was seconds.
 I heard some clicking sounds but had no idea where it was coming from.
 I used my tank banger to acknowledge back and did not see him until he suddenly appeared pretty much almost in front of me.
-We used our agreed upon hand signal to abort the dive and head back to the dive boat.
+We used our agreed-upon hand signal to abort the dive and head back to the dive boat.

-Of course by then all the coral formation shapes were gone and feeling like we were blinded by a wintery blizzard (I’m from Canada) we held hands while keeping track of our time and depth.
+Of course, by then all the coral formation shapes were gone and feeling like we were blinded by a wintery blizzard (I’m from Canada) we held hands while keeping track of our time and depth.
 Thank God we had our compass.
 I was thinking we should just start our ascent but I had no idea where the cruise ship was and didn’t want to run the risk of being hit by it.
 We kept swimming for another 10 minutes and to this day, I always think it was a miracle when we spotted the boat anchor.

 Step by Step Buddy Diver Separation Procedure

 Here is a great video I think you will enjoy watching.